 Duration of Hospital Stay Post-Tummy Tuck?

 Doctor Answers (29)

 Overnight Stay Following Tummy Tuck

-I always visit patients in the hospital the same evening of surgery and the following morning.
+I visit patients in surgery center the evening of surgery and the following morning.
 The next scheduled appt. is 2 days later for removal of their pain pump and to check on the patient's progress.

-There is no additional charge for a patient to stay in the hospital.
-For some surgeries, the decision of staying in the hospital is the choice of the patient, but with all tummy tucks, major facial rejuvenation surgeries and out of town patients, I insist that patients stay in the hospital overnight.
+There is no additional charge for a patient to receive an overnight stay l For some surgeries, the decision of staying overnight with medical observation is the choice of the patient, but with all tummy tucks, major facial rejuvenation surgeries and out of town patients, I insist that patients stay overnight.

 Usually one night in Aftercare or the Hospital